ConversaSrl/unesco-guidelines/contents/en/pages/index.md

 {% include linkbox.html
 link="http://www.github.com"
 background-color="pink"
-eye="Download"
+eye="Toolkit"
-title="Create your own guidelines" subtitle="Download the source code of this site on GitHub and read the documentaion to learn how to build your own multi-language  guidelines website.<br><br>" inline=1
+title="How to make your own guidelines" subtitle="Download the source code of this site on GitHub and read the documentation to learn how to build your own multi-language guidelines website." inline=1
 %}
 {% include linkbox.html